Higher oil lifts stocks before Fed rate decision

 U.S. two-year Treasuries' yield was 0.807 percent, a tad below an earlier peak of 0.819 percent, which was highest since April 2011.

-In the currency market, the dollar index, which tracks the greenback versus a basket of six currencies, fell 0.3 percent to 95.333.
+In the currency market, the dollar index .DXY, which tracks the greenback versus a basket of six currencies, fell 0.3 percent to 95.333.

 Brent crude settled up $2.00, or 4.19 percent, at $49.75 a barrel.
 U.S. crude settled up $2.56, or 5.74 percent, at $47.51 per barrel.